kwakudavis/Household-inventory-application/README.md

-# Household-inventory-application
+# Household-inventory-application.
-This a console C++ Application that performs Household inventory management
+This a console C++ Application that performs Household inventory management .

 ## Requirement
 C++11